-(2) Existing Development Plan in the Target Areas (NSEZ)
+2-2.
+Existing Development Plan in the Target Areas (ZEEN)

-In the target covered by the proposed NSEZ, plans such as the Nacala Port Development Plan and Nacala Urban Plan Study exist and, in preparing the master plan, it is necessary to conduct an examination based on such existing development plans.
-The summary of the existing development plans is outlined below.
+In the target area of ZEEN, plans such as the Nacala Port Development Plan and Nacala Urban Plan Study exist and, in preparing the master plan, it is necessary to conduct an examination based on such existing development plans and studies.
+The summary of the existing development plans and studies is outlined below.

-(i) Nacala Port Development Plan
+(1) Nacala Port Development Plan

-With respect to the Nacala Port Development Plan, a master plan was prepared by CFM15 and
+With respect to the Nacala Port Development, a master plan was prepared by CFM36 and Portuguese consultants in 1974 and revised in 2002 by CFM.
+Under the plan, the following 13 projects are proposed.